peterwittek/happycowler/README.rst

 HappyCowler
 ===========
-HappyCowler is a crawler and parser for extracting geospatial data from HappyCow.net.
-The script crawls the descriptions and coordinates from the website, and writes a GPX or KML file with the extracted information.
-Currently, the GPX file is targeted at `Osmand <http://osmand.net/>`_.
+HappyCowler is a crawler and parser for extracting geospatial data from `HappyCow.net <https://happycow.net/>`_ that liberates vegans and vegetarians from having to access the Internet while looking for a restaurant.
+The script crawls the descriptions and coordinates from the website and generates a GPX or KML file with the extracted information.
+Currently, the GPX file is tuned for `Osmand <http://osmand.net/>`_.

-The primary reason for this crawler is that HappyCow is difficult to use on a mobile.
-The apps require the presence of proprietary market applications such as Google Play and payment.
-Thus it is not possible to obtain the app anonymously.
-The website itself relies heavily on Javascript, and it is next to useless on a cell phone.
+The primary reason for this crawler is that HappyCow is impossible to use on a mobile browser.
+While apps are available, they require the presence of proprietary applications such as Google Play.
+Furthermore, a payment is also required.
+Thus it is not possible to obtain the app without sacrificing your privacy.
 By crawling the database, we obtain an offline file that can be used with a GPS app of your choice, without need for Internet access while on the go.

 Dependencies
 ============